 It is our job as caring, responsible parents to be constant teachers and role models when it comes to fostering empathy and positive social behavior.
-So if you don’t want your son to be highly critical and judgmental of others, try not to criticize your neighbor in front of your kids.
-And if you don’t want your daughter to share with friends other children’s confidences, don’t gossip about your neighbor’s personal life to your friends.
+So if you don’t want your child to be highly critical and judgmental of others, try not to criticize your neighbor in front of your kids.
+And if you don’t want your child to share with friends other children’s confidences, don’t gossip about your neighbor’s personal life to your friends.
 Because we’re all works in progress, we need to view our children’s and our own social digressions as teachable moments through which we can learn from our mistakes and move forward.

 Also understand that every child plays a role in a bullying incident: you have the aggressor, the target and the bystander (the witness/onlooker of the bullying incident).
-When a bullying incident takes place, you need to help your child identify the role he/she played in that incident and how his/her behavior affects the outcome of the incident.
+When a bullying incident takes place, you need to help your child identify the role he/she/they played in that incident and how his/her behavior affects the outcome of the incident.
 Ask your child: What happened?
 What role did you play in what happened?
 What did you learn from that experience?
 What would you do differently next time so the outcome wouldn’t be harmful to others?
-And if your child is the one who caused the hurtful behavior, ask what he/she can now do to make up for that hurt.
+And if your child is the one who caused the hurtful behavior, ask what he/she/they can now do to make up for that hurt.